 The Weather Channel app has mixed reviews among other sites, but I find it quite useful.
 It gives real-time alerts on weather in your locality.
 The app provides weather updates hourly including temps, wind, visibility and weather alerts.

-It also provides a 10-day forecast, but I don’t trust anything out past a couple days.
+It also provides a 10-day forecast, but I don’t trust anything out past a couple of days.
 They have interactive radar maps that are extremely helpful in making your own determination on where the weather is.
 Social sharing is also available so you can share alerts and bad weather with friends and family.

 The Weather Channel App is free but is supported by ad’s and available for Android, iOS and Windows phones and more information can be found here.